 Executive summary

 The students will design and implement a system supporting management of supplies in a small chemical laboratory (chemical reagents, instruments, etc.).
 The system keeps track of the state of resources in the laboratory, and stores the data in a database.
-The system has graphical user-friendly interface which facilitates displaying and modifying the gathered data.
+The system has a graphical user-friendly interface which facilitates displaying and modifying the gathered data.

 The technical project of the system is described in the following chapters.